vert-x3/vertx-mqtt/README.md

 See the in-source docs for more details:
 - [Java](src/main/asciidoc/java/index.adoc).

+Some examples are available for getting started with the server under the [_examples_](src/main/java/io/vertx/mqtt/examples) folder.

 **Note: This module has Tech Preview status, this means the API can change between versions.**